-The LEAF Community will offer four produce CSA programs, 1 meat CSA program and many visiting vendors in Lakewood in 2013!
+The LEAF Community will offer four produce CSA programs, and many visiting vendors in Lakewood in 2013!
 All of the programs offered below vend local produce, so items will vary depending on the growing season.
 Feel great that your food was grown within 75 miles, and picked within 24 hours of delivery!

 Produce Community Supported Agriculture Programs

 LEAF Community's mission is to produce broad access to local foods.
 Limited income neighbors may be deterred from joining a typical CSA program, since most programs require the large lump sum payment in the early spring.
 The LEAF Community Payment Plan is offered to those individuals who wish to be part of a CSA, but need to make weekly payments.
-LEAF is offering the Payment Plan for Geauga Family Farms, Maggie's Farm, and Cleveland Crops in 2013.
-Click here for more information and the application.
+LEAF is offering the Payment Plan for Geauga Family Farms and Maggie's Farm in 2014.

 Geauga Family Farms is a cooperative of farms in the Geauga County